ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 ### Variable-Length Records

 Variable-length-data can be read only when the `EMBEDDB_USE_VDATA` parameter is enabled.
 A variable-length data stream must be created to retrieve variable-length records. `varStream` is an un-allocated `embedDBVarDataStream`; it will only return a data stream when there is data to read.
-Variable data is read in chunks from this stream. `bytesRead` is the number of bytes read into the buffer and is <=`varBufSize`.
+Variable data is read in chunks from this stream.
+The size of these chunks are the length parameter for `embedDBVarDataStreamRead`. `bytesRead` is the number of bytes read into the buffer and is <=`varBufSize`.

 In a similar fashion to reading static records, you must pre-allocate storage for `embedDBVarDataStreamRead` to insert variable-length records into.
-Since variable length records are inserted alongside fixed length records, we can also retrieve that fixed record as well, so ensure there is a seperate pre-allocated storage in the memory when retrieving the fixed length record.
+Since variable length records are inserted alongside fixed length records, we can also retrieve that fixed-length record as well, so ensure there is a seperate pre-allocated storage in the memory when retrieving the fixed length record.
+You may even retrieve the fixed length record by doing `embedDBGet` for a key that has a variable record.

 **Methods:**